Enhance Cyber Defense with 2022 Cybersecurity Trends

 Some of the top threats stem from attack credential theft, defined as the exploitation of public-facing devices and systems.
 Threat actors are gaining initial access into environments by exploiting open IPs, mapping the network, and moving laterally.

 With the proliferation of supply chain attacks and island attacks (where threat actors enter an environment through a more vulnerable third-party partner), security teams will need to employ better visibility across the entire stack as well as mitigate vulnerabilities and misconfigurations.
 With this level of information regarding an organisation’s level of cyber hygiene, as well as the availability of RaaS tools freely available, technical deficiencies will be targeted at a higher rate, especially within cloud infrastructures.

 Cyber Defense Best Practices

-To stay resilient in the face of targeted attacks, security leaders need to better understand, communicate, and mitigate cyber risk across their digital attack surface, including the organization’s external-facing surface.
+To stay resilient in the face of targeted attacks, security leaders need to better understand, communicate, and mitigate cyber risk across their digital attack surface, including the organisation’s external-facing surface.

-Effective attack surface risk management combines attack surface discovery, risk assessment and prioritization, (inclusive of vulnerabilities, security misconfiguration, XDR threat detection, and more), and mitigation options to streamline all solutions, products, and capabilities.
+Effective attack surface risk management combines attack surface discovery, risk assessment and prioritisation, (inclusive of vulnerabilities, security misconfiguration, XDR threat detection, and more), and mitigation options to streamline all solutions, products, and capabilities.

 A unified cybersecurity platform supports attack surface management with broad third-party integration can provide complete visibility across your entire ecosystem to discover your attack surface, saving valuable time and allowing IT teams to better assess cyber risk.

 XDR capabilities correlate activity across multiple security layers to provide greater and more relevant context.
-This integrated approach to cyber defense and risk management provides a single pane of glass for security teams to continuously assess cyber risk across their organization—and detect and automatically respond to threats faster.
+This integrated approach to cyber defence and risk management provides a single pane of glass for security teams to continuously assess cyber risk across their organisation—and detect and automatically respond to threats faster.